Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: Introduction

 \subsection{Mathematical Formalism}

 Consider a dataset consisting of N training examples: $D = \{ x^i,y^i: i = 1 ..
 N \}$.
-Where $x \in R^m, y \in R^n$ in general for some natural numbers m and n.
-In the following we motivate and discuss possible loss functions for binary classification problems.
+Where $x \in R^m, y \in R^n$ in general for some natural numbers $m$ and $n$.
+In the following we motivate and discuss possible new loss functions for classification problems.

 For binary classification problems $y \in \{0,1\}$.
 For the binary classification problem, the final layer consists of a single sigmoidal neuron which outputs the probability $P(y=1|x)$.
 This probability depends on all the weights and biases in the ANN and is hence denoted by $h_\theta(x)$.
 To compute the unknown parameters using maximum likelihood estimation theory the probability of the data given the parameters should be first computed.